moemensalah/action-protection/replit.md

 - ✓ Email system now fully operational with proper error handling and non-blocking async execution
 - ✓ Created test orders (Order #28 and #29) to verify email functionality with actual customer data
 - ✓ Confirmed email templates render correctly with Action Protection branding and order information
+- ✓ RESOLVED CRITICAL EMAIL NOTIFICATION BUG: Fixed order creation without customer emails preventing admin notifications
+- ✓ Identified and fixed frontend checkout form not sending email field to backend when using existing addresses
+- ✓ Updated CheckoutNew.tsx to properly include user email in order requests for both new and existing addresses
+- ✓ Fixed backend email retrieval logic to automatically fetch user email from database when not provided in request
+- ✓ Resolved SSL/TLS connection issues in email service by correcting SMTP configuration for Postmark integration
+- ✓ Fixed "Bad sender address syntax" error by using proper fromEmail field instead of API token for sender address
+- ✓ Updated SMTP configuration to use STARTTLS for port 587 instead of direct SSL connection
+- ✓ Successfully tested complete email workflow with working admin notifications and customer confirmations
+- ✓ Email system now fully functional with proper customer email inclusion and professional email delivery

 ### 2025-07-05: Complete RTL Layout Fixes for Admin Panel Headers + Customer Reviews Section RTL Enhancement
 - ✓ Fixed RTL layout in customer reviews section on home page - customer names now appear on right, rating stars on left for proper Arabic text flow